basaandewiel/basaandewiel.github.io/_posts/2024-02-24-Wireguard_on_openwrt_behind_isp_router.md

   * `wg genkey | tee wg.key | wg pubkey > wg.pub`
   * Use the wg.key file to configure the WireGuard interface on this router.
   * Use the wg.pub file to configure peers that will connect to this router through the WireGuard VPN.
-  * restart network (can be done via luci-system-startup-initscript-network-restart), but easiest is via CLI `/etc/init.d/network restart'
+  * Restart network (can be done via luci-system-startup-initscript-network-restart), but easiest is via CLI `/etc/init.d/network restart'
-  * setting up network
+  * Setting up network
     * To create a new WireGuard interface go to LuCI Network Interfaces Add new interface... and select WireGuard VPN from the Protocol dropdown menu.
     * select the keys generated in step2 above
     * IP addresses: 10.0.0.1/32 (the IP address of the wireguard interface)
-    * monitoring status: either via luci-status-wireguard, or CLI `wg`.
+    * Monitoring status: either via luci-status-wireguard, or CLI `wg`.
 The wg command should give the wg interface, and all peers that have completed a succesfull handshake (exchange of private/public keys).

-* on ISP modem
+* On ISP modem
-    * ensure that port 51820 is forwarded to Openwrt, or put Openwrt in the DMZ of your ISP router
+    * Ensure that port 51820 (the default port used by Wireguard) is forwarded to OpenWRT, or put Openwrt in the DMZ of your ISP router
-* on openwrt
+* On openwrt
   * luci-network-firewall, select tab traffic rules; add rule
     * name: wireguard
     * protocol: UDP (wg uses UDP)
     * source zone: WAN (packets originate from outside world)
     * source address: any IP (the IP of the client is not known)
     * source port: any (also not known)
-    * destination zone: Device (input); the packet should be handled by wg on openwrt
+    * destination zone: Device (input); the packet should be handled by wg on OpenWRT
-    * destination address: add IP (not filled in)
+    * destination address: (leave empty)
     * destination port: 51820 (we use this default port for wg)
     * action: accept
   * luci-network-firewall, tab 'general settings'